Coral-Protocol/Coral-RaiseYourHack-QualcomnTrackExample/README.md

 ## About the Tracks 🎯

 Coral Protocol is encouraged for teams interested in multi-agent systems, allowing them to integrate open-source agents from any framework.
 With its thread-based agent architecture, Coral enables scalable and predictable multi-agent interactions, making it a powerful tool for innovative applications.
-Build on one of the below tracks using Coral Protocol.
+Checkout how to build on the below track using Coral Protocol.

 ### Qualcomm Track